Senedd election 2026

 Will the design of the Senedd need to alter to accommodate additional Members?

-The Senedd’s debating chamber, the Siambr, will be altered to accommodate all 96 Members.
-Work will start in April 2025 and be completed in spring 2026.
+The Senedd’s debating chamber, the Siambr, has been altered to accommodate all 96 Members.
+Work started in April 2025 and was completed in spring 2026.

 The original design of the Siambr, by architects Rogers Stirk Harbour + Partners (RSHP), allowed room for expansion if there was ever an increase in Members.
 Although this is still the case, work needs to be done to install things like desks and ICT equipment.